 The case was heard at the High Court in Dublin

-That motion will return before the court next month.
+The matter will return before the High Court later this month.

 Subscribe or register today to discover more from DonegalLive.ie

 Buy the e-paper of the Donegal Democrat, Donegal People's Press, Donegal Post and Inish Times here for instant access to Donegal's premier news titles.